CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 www-data@50bca5e748b0:/var/www/html$ export TERM=xterm
 ```

-And success, we have our initial foothold with a proper bash shell!
+We now have our initial foothold with a proper bash shell!
 Since this is a web app server, we should probably check for database configuration files:

 ```bash
 # searching for configuration files